 - Shred 1 cup of zucchini.
 Set aside.

-- In a large mixing bowl, whisk together the sugar, egg, mashed bananas, canola oil, and vanilla.
+- In a large mixing bowl, whisk together the sugar, egg, mashed bananas, olive oil, and vanilla.

 - Stir in the cinnamon, baking powder, baking soda, and salt.